 An effective way to engage your followers and gain some new ones is to host a giveaway on social media.
 If social media users have to follow you, share your post, and tag a friend to enter, you’ll be introduced to so many new potential customers.
 On top of that, giveaways are generally fun and rewarding for your followers, who get the chance to win some of your awesome products.
 It’s a great way to introduce your business to individuals you may otherwise not have reached, and a great way to let potential customers try out your products to see how great they are without the risk of purchase.
 Once they get to enjoy whatever your product is, they’ll be back for more.
 And so will all of your new followers!

-Another great way to engage your shoppers on social media is to encourage them to share their purchases on their own profiles.
+A notable social media tip to keep shoppers engaged is to encourage them to share their purchases on their own profiles.
 Encourage them to tag your business page in their post, you could even offer them a discount the next time they’re shopping with you for further incentive.
 With their permission, share their content to your page.
 This Nielsen study found that social proof on social media had a significant impact on purchasing decisions.

 This one is a no brainer, especially if you’re selling something that photographs well, like clothing or homeware.
 If your followers or page visitors are scrolling and something catches their eye, they’re much more likely to purchase if they can conveniently checkout in a single tap or click.

 There are a ton of WooCommerce plugins available that help you connect your store to your Facebook and Instagram pages, such as Facebook for WooCommerce.
 The official plugin by Facebook is completely free, however it does require a few extra steps, such as setting up your Facebook Pixel in your WooCommerce.
 However, it does offer a more in-depth analysis of your customers behaviors so you can better track where you’re going wrong.